drfuera/PromptPack/README.md

 ### File Selection Storage

-File selections are stored in `~/.promptpack` (global) with absolute paths.
-This allows you to:
-- Work on multiple projects
-- Maintain separate file selections per project
-- Quickly regenerate code.txt with `promptpack -q`
+Selections are stored in `~/.promptpack` as absolute paths, scoped per project.
+This allows multiple projects to maintain independent selections on the same machine.
+Use `promptpack -q` to regenerate `code.txt` without opening the TUI.

 ### Patch History

-Patches are stored in `patch.json` in your project directory.
-Press `F12` in interactive mode to browse and toggle patches.
+Patches are stored in `patch.json` in the project directory.
+Open the browser with `F12` in interactive mode to inspect, unapply, or reapply any patch.

-Example patch.json structure:
 ```json
 [
   {